Kirkland Minoxidil vs. Rogaine: Which Gives Best Results?

 Combination Treatment With Microneedling vs Minoxidil Alone

 The same study also included hair counts of the two groups of men.
-The researchers actually counted the hairs in a small area of the balding scalp at the start and the end of treatment.
+The researchers counted the hairs in a small area of the balding scalp at the start and the end of treatment.

 In the graph below you can see that the hair counts in the minoxidil group increased roughly four times as much.
 This explains the far better cosmetic results of the men in the combination treatment.